Where to find Stanley cups in stock and more of the best water bottles of 2023

 But first things first: Why are there 40-ounce Stanley cups that look identical for sale under two different names?
 There's the Quencher H2.0 Flowstate tumbler and also the Adventure Quencher travel tumbler.
 The Stanley website only sells the Quencher H2.0 Flowstate tumbler these days because it's the new and improved version of the Adventure Quencher travel tumbler.
 But you can still find the Adventure Quencher travel tumbler available plenty of places online, which is helpful since Stanley cups are often sold out in several colors.

-Find both the Quencher H2.0 Flowstate tumbler and the Adventure Quencher travel tumbler in stock ahead.
-Plus, shop more great water bottles that will keep you hydrated while pursuing your fitness New Year resolutions below.
+Find both the Quencher H2.0 Flowstate tumbler and the Adventure Quencher travel tumbler in stock at multiple retailers ahead.
+Plus, shop more of the best water bottles that will keep you hydrated in the new year below.

 Stanley cups